githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 When you get asked to review something, you should acknowledge the request.
 Acknowledging a review request could take several forms.
 It could be leaving a comment on the pull request or leaving a review.
 In some cases, it could be rejecting the review request altogether.

-I've made some changes to this branch and would love :heart: it if you could `approve` this pull request.
-For now, just approving the pull request will suffice.
-In a moment we will look at requesting changes. :+1:

 <details><summary>Before you review, some things to consider</summary>

 #### Discern the context